MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/agent-dashboard.md

 ---
-title: Omnichannel Agent Dashboard | Microsoft Docs
+title: "Agent dashboard in Omnichannel historical analytics  | Microsoft Docs"
-description: Learn about the Agent dashboard in Omnichannel to better understand agent performance in your organization.
+description: "Learn about the Agent dashboard in Omnichannel historical analytics to better understand agent performance in your organization."
 author: Meghanalanka
 ms.author: v-mlanka
 manager: shujoshi